 Located on the eastern side of the Zócalo, the Palacio Nacional is both a political landmark and an artistic treasure.

-This impressive building houses Diego Rivera’s famous mural, “The History of Mexico,” which spans centuries of the country’s past.
+This impressive building houses Diego Rivera’s famous mural, “The History of Mexico,” which spans centuries of Mexico’s history.

 Walk through its grand courtyards and halls for an inside look at the seat of Mexico’s presidency, steeped in rich tradition.